mev-fyi/data/README.md

 ## How to Contribute

 We welcome contributions from everyone, irrespective of your background or expertise level!
+You can contribute either using the form here [add.mev.fyi](https://add.mev.fyi) or using via GitHub as per the instructions below:

 1. **Fork the Repository**: Start by forking this repository.
 2. **Clone & Create a New Branch**: Clone the repository to your local machine and create a new branch.